dotnet/docs-maui/docs/user-interface/pop-ups.md

 Debug.WriteLine("Action: " + action);
 ```

-This code displays the action sheet and after the user taps one of the buttons, the button label will be returned as a `string`.

 :::image type="content" source="media/pop-ups/simple-actionsheet.png" alt-text="Screenshot of an action sheet dialog.":::

+After the user taps one of the buttons, the button label will be returned as a `string`.

 > [!NOTE]
 > Action sheets can be dismissed on touch platforms, and Mac Catalyst, by tapping on the page outside the action sheet.
 On Windows, action sheets can be dismissed with the escape key and by clicking on the page outside the action sheet.